-To prepare this website, I have been watching a lot of fan films and fan film trailers.
-I have also followed a lot of dry holes trying to find fan films that didn't exist.
+To prepare this website, I watched a lot of fan films and fan film trailers.
+I also followed a lot of dry holes trying to find fan films that didn't exist.
+I decided to post my findings to save others this trouble.
+I have a few thoughts on this exercise.
+[NB: THIS ESSAY WAS WRITTEN IN 2009 and has NOT been updated.]

 Fan Film Makers